 North Carolina is under a blanket of snow this week.
 Now, granted, what passes for a blizzard here is a mere couple of inches (we had an entire 4 to 6 inches with this storm).
 And, unlike our neighbors to north (and apparently Sochi), we often go years without a storm worth mentioning—at least in the piedmont.

-Many of the websites I work are inevitably distributed through social media, particularly Facebook and Twitter.
+Many of the websites I work on are inevitably distributed through social media, particularly Facebook and Twitter.
 So, I always try to provide support for the Open Graph protocol and Twitter Cards, both of which are implemented via metadata.
 Want to add Open Graph and Twitter Card support for your own website?
 Follow this short tutorial.

 This past Saturday marked the second anniversary of my return to NC State.
 At times, I’ve been excited, surprised, and genuinely impressed by the projects I’ve worked on and the people I’ve worked with to build them.
 At other times, I’ve been overwhelmed, angry and utterly frustrated.
 Process is what keeps me sane and process is always a work in progress.